filthynobleman/AtA/distributed/README.md

 ```
 where available options are:
  - `USE_DOUBLES`=**ON**|OFF, which determines if the project must be compiled using double or single floating point precision.
+ - `PROCESS_SYNCHRONIZATION`=ON|**OFF**, which determines if processes must be synchronized after the computation, before they start sending up data. *This is useful only for debug purposes and on;ly affects the execution time.
+Synchronization already occurs between communicating processes.*
+ - `COMPUTE_ONLY`=ON|**OFF**, which determines if processes must stop after the computation at leaf level, or they have to continue the execution until root process retrieves back the computed matrix. *This is useful only for debug purposes.*

 Compile